AttackOnJasper/University-notes/notes/aws/aws.md

 ## Regions/AZs
 * AWS Global Infrastructure has several regions around the world
 	* Region example: us-west-2
-* Each region has 2 or more AZs e.g. us-west-2a
+* Each region is a geographical area divided into 2 or more AZs e.g. us-west-2a
 * Each AZs has 1 or more data centers
     * AZs are designed for fault isolation (e.g. power failure)
     * Interconnected with other AZs using high-speed private links
 * AWS recommends replicating across AZs for resiliency

+### Edge Location
 * An edge location is where end users access services located at AWS.
 They are located in most of the major cities around the world and are specifically used by CloudFront (CDN) to distribute content to end user to reduce latency.
+	* Edge locations are NOT part of AWS regions
+	* There are over 150 edge locations
+* Typically used for caching
 * datacenter owned by a trusted partner of AWS
 * Route53 (Load Balancer), CDN (Cache) are typically on the coast
+* e.g. Boston, Dallas, Los Angeles, Toronto

 ## Networking - AWS Foundation Service
 * Networking setup should be the first thing to do after AWS account creation